sh13y/Musixmatch/README.md

 ## License

-MIT License - See LICENSE file for details
+WTFPL License - See LICENSE file for details